lcherone/cloud-developer/README.md

 Cron tasks
 ---

-You need to setup a cronjob to drives the task agent:
+You need to setup a cronjob to drive the task agent:

 `* * * * * cd /var/www/html/tasks && php run.php >> /dev/null 2>&1`